ToshioCP/Gtk4-tutorial/gfm/turtle_doc.md

 fd 100
 ~~~

 - pd: Pen Down.
-The turtle put the pen down so that the turtle will draw a line if he/she moves.
+The turtle put the pen down so that the turtle will draw a line if it moves.
 - fd 100: move ForwarD 100.
 The turtle goes forward 100 pixels.

 If you click on `run` button, then a line segment appears on the screen.